icebob/moleculer-java-site/src/serializers.md

                                     .build();
 ```

-The `readers` and `writers` parameters are used to specify the JSON API
+The "readers" and "writers" parameters are used to specify the JSON API
 to be used by Moleculer for deserialization / serialization.
 This is important if you have multiple JSON implementations on the classpath.
 Several implementations can be specified in order of importance, separated by commas.
-If not specified, ServiceBroker will automatically try to choose the fastest JSON API.
+If not specified, `ServiceBroker` will automatically try to choose the fastest JSON API.
-The values of the `readers` and `writers` parameters are listed below:
+The values of the "readers" and "writers" parameters are listed below:

 | Reader/writer ID | JSON API and Dependency |
 | ---------------- | ----------------------- |